 In patients who remain adherent, relapses are rare.
 If a relapse does occur, a repeat cumulative dose of isotretinoin at 150 mg/kg is recommended.
 The treatment with isotretinoin lasts for many months as the initial dose is low.

-Reports suggest that diaminodiphenylsulfone use may help ease the symptoms of acne fulminans in patients with ulcerative colitis.
+Reports suggest that diaminodiphenyl sulfone use may help ease the symptoms of acne fulminans in patients with ulcerative colitis.

-Combinations of prednisone with dapsone or cyclosporine have also been tried with success.
+Combinations of prednisone with dapsone or cyclosporine also have been tried with success.

 Finally, these patients are best managed by a dermatologist and an internist.
 Women of childbearing age should use great caution when using retinoids, as these agents are teratogenic.
 There is a registry of all patients who are prescribed retinoids.
 All women who are prescribed isotretinoin should avoid getting pregnant for at least one month after the drug is discontinued.

 Acne fulminans is a devastating systemic disorder with severely disfiguring skin lesions.
-The majority of patients are affected negatively be the poor cosmesis.
+The majority of patients are affected negatively by the poor cosmesis.
 Their quality of life is altered, and they are not able to participate in sports or social activities.
 Many become withdrawn and isolated.
 Thus, it is vital to offer psychosocial counseling to them.
 Many of these patients will benefit from mental health treatment and the use of antidepressants.
 Suicidal ideation is very common in these patients and close follow up with a psychiatrist is highly recommended.
 The use of retinoids has not been shown to worsen the risk of depression or suicidal ideation.